 Elie has been teaching for more than seven years.
-He studied religion and political science at Emory University, where he graduated Phi Beta Kappa in 2016.
+He studied religion at Emory University, where he graduated Phi Beta Kappa in 2016.
 After that, he became a Teach For America (TFA) Corps Member in Chicago.
 In those two years, Elie taught high school English, math, and special education at DRW College Prep in North Lawndale.
 At the same time, he completed a Master's degree in teaching from Relay Graduate School for Education, and received his license to teach kindergarten-21 year olds.

 After TFA, Elie explored foreign models and practices in education.
 He traveled for a year and taught elementary, middle, and high school students in Chamraj, India and Ben Shemen, Israel.
 Elie moved back to the U.S. in 2019 to be a founding teacher at Washington Leadership Academy (WLA), a public charter school in Northeast D.C.
 At WLA, he directed internship and career prep, and taught 12th grade English and special education.